uwcms/FinalStateAnalysis/README.rst

 ======================================

 The Final State Analysis (FSA) package is a CMSSW analysis framework.
 Common utilities are organized as subpackages.
-Each analysis (Higgs to tau, SSDL, etc) should exists as a separate subpackage.

-The full documentation is available at http://readthedocs.org/docs/final-state-analysis/en/latest/.

 DataFormats
 -----------